IAlkhovik/Alkhovik/README.md

 ### Computer Simulation (Jan 2023 - May 2023): [https://github.com/IAlkhovik/Computer-Simulation](https://github.com/IAlkhovik/Computer-Simulation)

 This is a repository containing projects, coded in Python, related to computer simulation.
-Currently, these include an initial value problem related to spread of disease within a population and the diffusal of traffic from a traffic jam.
+Currently, these include an initial value problem related to spread of disease within a population, a simulation for the diffusal of traffic in a traffic jam, and the usage of a bike sharing system across multiple stations.

 ### Machine Learning (Jan 2023 - May 2023): [https://github.com/IAlkhovik/Machine-Learning](https://github.com/IAlkhovik/Machine-Learning)